Signup Form Monitoring

 If a signup form takes more than 5 seconds to respond, trial users may leave before reaching the product.
 Response-time monitoring surfaces slowdowns while traffic is live.

 Security controls can also affect signup submissions.
-OWASP's CSRF reference explains how request protections can block actions when tokens or trusted request signals are missing.
+Request protections, bot filters, and token checks can block actions when trusted request signals are missing or stale.

 How FormTracker works